 as Western Crested Guineafowl, Spotted Greenbul, African Dwarf Kingfisher, Blue-breasted Kingfisher, Forest Robin and Yellow-mantled Weaver, amongst others.
 South of Masindi, we will make another stop in some grasslands to locate the localized Marsh Widowbird before we then transfer back to Entebbe.

 Overnight: The Boma, or similar, Entebbe

 Day 19.
 Flights leave Entebbe

 Your flight can leave any time today from Entebbe International Airport.

-Please note that the itinerary cannot be guaranteed as it is only a rough guide and can be changed (usually slightly) due to factors such as availability of accommodation, updated information on the state of accommodation, roads, or birding sites, the discretion of the guides and other factors.
-In addition, we sometimes have to use a different international guide from the one advertised due to tour scheduling.
+Please note that the itinerary cannot be guaranteed as it is only a rough guide and can be changed (usually slightly) due to factors such as availability of accommodation, updated information on the state of accommodation, roads, or birding sites, the discretion of the guides, and other factors.
+In addition, we sometimes have to use a different guide from the one advertised due to tour scheduling or other factors.

 Duration: 19 days Group Size: 4-6

-Dates: 01 - 19 August 2025

-01 - 19 August 2026
+Dates: 01 - 19 August 2026

+Entebbe, Uganda

 Start: Entebbe, Uganda

-End: Entebbe, Uganda

-Prices: \$9,150 per person sharing, assuming 4-6 participants (2025)

-\$9,790 per person sharing, assuming 4-6 participants (2026)
+End: \$9,790 per person sharing, assuming 4-6 participants (2026)

-Single Supplements: \$760 (2025)
+Prices:

-\$815 (2026)
+Single Supplements: \$815 (2026)

 Price includes:

 All accommodation

 Meals (from lunch on day 1 until breakfast on day 19)

 Unlimited bottled water

 Expert tour leader

 All entrance & conservation fees

 All ground transport, including airport pick-up and drop-off

-Boat rides in Lake Mburo, Queen Elizabeth & Murchison Falls National Parks
+Boat rides in Lake Mburo, Queen Elizabeth & Murchison Falls National

-Canoe fees at Mabamba Swamp (Shoebill)
+Parks Canoe fees at Mabamba Swamp (Shoebill)

 Price excludes:

-International/domestic flights (to/from Entebbe) Visas
+International/domestic flights (to/from Entebbe)

+Visas